nwpray/react-forms-system/README.md

 ### Control Wrapper

 Each control used in the form must be wrapped in a HOC.
 The HOC will recieve props from the form and allow the underlying control to render itself appropriately.
-In addition, any props passed to the `<Form.Control />` component will be passed strait through the the HOC as long as they don't conflict with the `<Form.Control />` API.
-The underlying component is then also required to apply its own value `value` and fire off events when that value has changed `onValueChange` as well as  to signify a touch of the component `onTouched`.
+In addition, any props passed to the `<Form.Control />` component will be passed strait through the HOC to the underlying control, as long as they don't conflict with the `<Form.Control />` API.
+The underlying component is then also required to apply its own value `value` and fire off events when that value has changed (`onValueChange`) as well as  to signify a touch of the component (`onTouched`).

 ```jsx
 // NameInputComponent.jsx